MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 New-TenantAllowBlockListItems -ListType Url -Allow -ListSubType AdvancedDelivery -Entries *.fabrikam.com -ExpirationDate 2021-05-06 14:30:00z
 ```

-This example adds a URL allow entry for the specified third-party phishing simulation URL with a expiration date (in UTC format).
+This example adds a URL allow entry for the specified third-party phishing simulation URL with an expiration date (in UTC format).
 For more information, see [Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes](https://docs.microsoft.com/microsoft-365/security/office-365-security/configure-advanced-delivery).

 ## PARAMETERS